LIVE SESSION

 Step 3: Factor in employee availability and skill level

-Once you know how long tasks take to complete, you can consider how your employee availability and skills will affect project timelines.
-Scheduling has to reflect the task requirements and the real-time availability of each employee to be accurate.
-Project management visualization tools make it easier for project managers to see employee schedules and capabilities at a glance.
-Ideally, project managers will assign tasks to team members matching their expertise and availability to minimize bottlenecks and increase project flow.
+Once you know how long tasks take to complete, consider how employee availability and skills will affect project timelines.
+Then add this information to your project management software.
+This real-time information is vital for accurate project schedules, and makes it easier to see employee schedules and capabilities at a glance.
+Once you’ve factored in all data, assign tasks to team members based on individual expertise and availability to minimize bottlenecks and speed up timelines.

 Step 4: Incorporate project buffer time